For Richer For Poorer (The Green Green Grass)

 "For Richer For Poorer" is the series finale episode of the BBC sitcom, The Green Green Grass.
-It was screened on 5 March 2009, as the last episode of the fourth series and the final appearances of the main cast in this series.
+It was screened on 5 March 2009, as the ninth and last episode of the fourth series and the final appearances of the main cast in this series.
+It was written by Gary Lawson and John Phelps, and directed by Dewi Humphreys.

 Synopsis

 Boycie and Marlene have been married for nearly forty years so Marlene is planning a huge party to celebrate their Ruby wedding anniversary.
 A marquee and caterers have been booked, the flowers are being organised and a band has been booked to play their song – "What's New Pussycat?"
 Meanwhile, the guest list has grown to an enormous length and Marlene has contacted their old Peckham solicitor.
 However, he brings bad news – the registrar who married them was unlicensed, so they have never been married.